Qsnap/AIStats20/README.txt

-This repository includes matlab code, scripts, and datasets necessary for reproducing results presented in our KDD submission.
+This repository includes matlab code, scripts, and datasets necessary for reproducing results presented in our AIStats submission.
-Data for the property tax experiments could not be provided, as the data requires a legal aggreement with Zillow to access.
 The simulation code used to create out datasets is also provided.